DaeyunJang/HandPose-ROS2/README.md

 ## Detail Logic
 ### ⚠️ Note
 In this project, I didn't use depth camera.
-<span style="background-color: #fff59d">So Z value of wrist is always zero.</span>
+<span style="background-color: #fff59d">**So Z value of wrist is always zero.**</span>
-So if you want to know Z value, make sure depth module and take the wrist distance from camera and add.
+So if you want to know Z value, make sure use depth module and take the wrist distance from camera.
+And add depth value to all joint's points

 ### 1. Landmark extraction
 - MediaPipe Hands is used to get 21 hand landmarks per hand.